meilisearch/specifications/text/0123-user-dictionary-settings-api.md

 ### 3.1.
 Explanations

-The `wordDictionary` index setting allows the configuration of a list of words for which the segmentation is overriden in search queries and indexing.
+The `dictionary` index setting allows the configuration of a list of words for which the segmentation is overriden in search queries and indexing.
 The dictionary's words contained in a search query will be segmented as defined in the dictionary.

 #### 3.1.1.
 Usage Example

 Suppose a database contains books with authors.
 Some athors contains separators in their names like `J. R. R. Tolkien` or `J. K. Rowling`.
-To set `J. R. R.` and `J. K.` words in the word dictionary, it can be specified the following way.
+To set `J. R. R.` and `J. K.` words in the dictionary, it can be specified the following way.

-***Request payload `PUT`- `/indexes/articles/settings/word-dictionary`***
+***Request payload `PUT`- `/indexes/articles/settings/dictionary`***
 ```json
 ["J. R. R.", "J. K."]
 ```

-By adding authors names as `J. R. R.` and `J. K.` to the word-dictionary, Meilisearch consider them as unique words instead of splitting them in several parts.
+By adding authors names as `J. R. R.` and `J. K.` to the dictionary, Meilisearch consider them as unique words instead of splitting them in several parts.

 ### 3.2.
 Global Settings API Endpoints Definition

-`wordDictionary` is a sub-resource of `/indexes/:index_uid/settings`.
+`dictionary` is a sub-resource of `/indexes/:index_uid/settings`.

 See [Settings API](0123-settings-api.md).

 ### 3.3.
 API Endpoints Definition

-Manipulate the `wordDictionary` setting of a Meilisearch index.
+Manipulate the `dictionary` setting of a Meilisearch index.

-#### 3.3.1. `GET` - `indexes/:index_uid/settings/word-dictionary`
+#### 3.3.1. `GET` - `indexes/:index_uid/settings/dictionary`

-Fetch the `wordDictionary` setting of a Meilisearch index.
+Fetch the `dictionary` setting of a Meilisearch index.

 ##### 3.3.1.1.
 Response Definition